HOW OLD DO I HAVE TO BE TO VOLUNTEER?

 Yes.
 If you have an animal-care job, we request that you agree to volunteer for at least two hours/week for six months.
 You’re welcome to work more hours if your schedule allows.
 We apologize for imposing such stringent requirements.
 Our staff and existing volunteers invest substantial time and effort into training new “recruits”.
 Having a large turnover puts a strain on everyone involved.
 Please consider whether or not you are able to honor this commitment before completing the application.
 We do make an exception to the 6 month commitment for students who are home for the summer.

-Because of the amount of time required to attend orientation, interview, and training classes, service hour requirements under 20 hours are often not a good fit.
-The program is designed to take over 10 hours before you will be eligible to attend an animal handling course.
-If your initial interest in volunteering starts with a service requirement that needs a letter, and you hope to continue beyond those hours, we may be a good fit for you.
+Because of the amount of time required to attend orientation and training classes, service hour requirements under 50 hours are usually not a good fit.
+If your interest in volunteering starts with a service requirement that needs a letter, and you can meet the 50 hour commitment, we may be a good fit for you.

 HOW DO I SET MY SCHEDULE?